Hair Loss And Stress: How And Why You Should Worry About It

 Everyone encounters stress.
 It’s a reaction from our body to keep alert and ready for the changing environment.
 Whenever we sense a potentially threatening situation arises, our body release stress hormones into the bloodstream.

 Stress may happen because of significant changes in life such as break up, divorce, financial loss the death of a loved one.
 Stress can also arise due to daily problems.
-It’s hard for the brain to distinguish between a real threat and perceived threat.
+It’s hard for the brain to distinguish between a real threat and a perceived threat.

 We experience stress almost every day from work or in private life.

 For example, you get extremely stressed over an argument with your friend, a school or work deadline or a job interview; your body will react just as powerful as if you’re dealing with a real life-or-death condition.
-This also referred as fight or flight response.
+This also referred to as fight or flight response.

 Stress has a physical, mental and emotional impact on us and our feeling whether it is positive or negative.
 As a positive effect, it can force us to action and walk out of the usual comfort zone, making us enjoy life more fully.
-But also, stress can come with a negative influence when you’re over thinking.
+But also, stress can come with a negative influence when you’re overthinking.

 It can cause feelings of fatigue, anxiety, anger, or depression.
 These feelings can lead to a physical health problem like high blood pressure, headaches, insomnia.
-We cannot sleep properly, mess with the appetite that makes we eat either too much or too little.
+We cannot sleep properly, mess with the appetite that makes us eat either too much or too little.
 Hair loss is also one of the issues created by stress.

 Many people underrate the influence of stress on the body and only think it as a merely emotional condition.
 But stress can show in the form of significant physical symptoms – including increased falling or hair loss.